 -

 Recognize Divisibility Rules: Familiarize yourself with divisibility rules.
 These rules can help you quickly determine whether a number is divisible by certain integers without performing long division.
-For example, a number is divisible by 2 if it is even, by 3 if the sum of its digits is divisible by 3, and by 5 if it ends in 0 or 5.
+As an example, a number is divisible by 2 if it is even, by 3 if the sum of its digits is divisible by 3, and by 5 if it ends in 0 or 5.
 Knowing these rules can save you time and effort when finding factors.

 -